 Sites developed with two such servers — headless websites — have an advantage in that they make security, speed, and flexibility easier to attain.

 Most websites aren't headless.
-And while the topic may be trending, it can be quite a leap for merchants, marketers, and developers new to headless to make a move without understanding its benefits.
+And while the topic may be trending, it can be quite a leap for merchants, marketers, and developers to make a move without understanding its benefits.

-While all headless sites are not equal (like any website, they can be built incorrectly!), they generally offer superior performance when adequately optimized.
+And all headless sites are not equal (like any website, they can be built incorrectly!), but they generally offer superior performance when adequately optimized.